Alcaraz struggles with stomach issue in loss to Ruud at ATP Finals and Zverev beats Rublev

 Sinner receives No. 1 trophy

-Before the Zverev-Rublev match, Sinnner was awarded the trophy for finishing the year at No. 1 in the rankings.
+Before the Zverev-Rublev match, Sinnner received the trophy for finishing the year at No. 1 in the rankings.

 “There’s no place better to celebrate this trophy,” Sinner said as his mom, Siglinde, looked on in tears.
 “Thanks for all of your support.”